JetBrains/lincheck/docs/topics/introduction.md

 ## Write a Lincheck test

-1. In the `src/test/kotlin` directory, create a `CounterTest.kt` file and add the following code:
+1. In the `src/test/kotlin` directory, create a `BasicCounterTest.kt` file and add the following code:

    ```kotlin
    import org.jetbrains.kotlinx.lincheck.annotations.*